 Key collaborations: International collaborators will both serve as advisors based on their experiences with participatory processes, and in jointly hosting a workshop to share lessons in optimising success of participatory processes in marine management.
-Charles Ehler, UNESCO, for collaboration with marine spatial planning initiatives; Eric Poncelet, lead facilitator, California MLPA process; Wendy Foden, South Africa Biodiversity Institute for regional participatory processes and scenario modelling; The Economics of Ecosystems and Biodiversity (TEEB) will be used to enhance two-way learning from international participatory processes and develop new participatory models and approaches for New Zealand.
+Charles Ehler, UNESCO, for collaboration with marine spatial planning initiatives; Eric Poncelet, lead facilitator, California MLPA process; Wendy Foden, South Africa Biodiversity Institute for regional participatory processes and scenario modelling; The Economics of Ecosystems and Biodiversity (TEEB) will be used to enhance two-way learning from international participatory processes and approaches for New Zealand.